Star Wars: Rise of Skywalker cameos, new characters explained

 The leader of a band of rogues on the moon where the OG Death Star has crashed, Jannah rides not-horses and when the Millennium Falcon lands in her territory, she leads others to Rey and company.

-Later, she reveals to Finn she is a former Stormtrooper, which bonds the two instantaneously.
-Jannah tells Finn her entire company refused to fire upon a village of innocent people and mutinied, rising up against the powers that be shortly before the Death Star was taken down.
+Later, she reveals to Finn that she's a former Stormtrooper, which instantly bonds the two.
+Jannah tells Finn that her entire company refused to fire on a village of innocent people and mutinied, rising up against the powers that be shortly before the Death Star was taken down.

 Allegiant General Pryde (Richard E. Grant)